-Amid Arms Race Fears, The U.S., Russia And China Are Racing Ahead With A New Missile
+Nations Rush Ahead With Hypersonic Weapons Amid Arms Race Fear

 "Over the next few years we're likely to see a lot of testing," Acton says.

-Last month, Mike Griffin, the Pentagon's under secretary of defense for research and engineering, said he was worried the U.S. was losing its edge in hypersonics.
+Last month, Mike Griffin, the Pentagon's undersecretary of defense for research and engineering, said he was worried the U.S. was losing its edge in hypersonics.

-"We did the groundbreaking research, they've chosen to weaponize it, we need to respond," Griffin said at a forum on missile defense on Capitol Hill.
+"We did the groundbreaking research.
+They've chosen to weaponize it.
+We need to respond," Griffin said at a forum on missile defense on Capitol Hill.

 The U.S. is now in the process of stepping up its hypersonic research.
 This year, the Air Force awarded $1.4 billion in contracts to Lockheed Martin to begin working on air-launched hypersonic weapons.
-Other agencies, such as the Defense Advanced Research Projects Agency are also working on hypersonic weapons.
+Other agencies, such as the Defense Advanced Research Projects Agency, are also working on hypersonic weapons.

 The fastest wind tunnel in town

-Some of the work goes on at places like Wind Tunnel 9, located just outside of Washington, D.C.
+Some of the work goes on at places like the Air Force's Wind Tunnel 9, located just outside Washington, D.C.
 The day I arrived to visit the tunnel, classified tests were underway.
-Tunnel director Dan Marren only allowed me into the atrium where models of various missiles and spacecraft the tunnel had tested were on display.
+Tunnel director Dan Marren only allowed me into the atrium, where models of various missiles and spacecraft the tunnel had tested were on display.

 Among the models is a sleek, silver wedge with a spine down its center.